ULL-ESIT-PL/babel-learning/doc/manipulation.md

 In the Babel AST (Abstract Syntax Tree), expressions are nodes that represent values and can appear on the right-hand side of an assignment, as arguments to functions, and in various other places.

 The `toExpression` method in the `@babel/types` package is used to convert a given AST node into an expression if it is not already one.
 This can be particularly useful when working with Babel transformations where you need to ensure that a node conforms to the syntax rules that expect expressions.
+There are entities such as functions and classes that can appear in both statements and expressions.

 Here is an example of how to use the `toExpression` method in a Babel plugin: